 We use the same document handling standard for representation forms including a Form 2848 Power or Attorney, fully disclosed to various IRS agents in real time while working on cases, and IRS has never objected.

 Consensus industry sources indicate that text message is at least as secure as fax and email.
-Apple’s iMessage, available only from one Apple device to another, appears to be the most secure, including safety from possible government prying eyes.
-We use Apple devices for mobile device text messaging (the 856 area code number).
-We use Google technology for office line texting (the 302 area code number) where messages are apparently stored on a Google server.
+Apple’s iMessage, available only from one Apple device to another, appears to be the most secure, including safety from possible federal government prying eyes.
+We use Apple devices for mobile device text messaging (my cell phone line with the 856 area code) and are generally satisfied with that level of encrypted text messaging.
+We also use Google technology for office line texting (the office line with the 302 area code number) where text and voice messages are apparently stored on a Google server.
+We do NOT recommend using a Google Voice line for sending private information due to the details of the user agreement and overall lack of confidence in how that data is stored and used.

 Email and text enabled phone required

-We still require remote tax service clients to have and use a private personal email address and text enabled phone to meet various other industry security standards (including identity confirmations) that are not otherwise directly related to IRS or tax communications.
+Separately, aside from this specific topic of discussion, we still require remote tax service clients to have and use a private personal email address and text enabled phone to meet various other industry security standards (including two step security protocols that use email and text message for identity confirmations) that are not otherwise directly related to IRS or tax communications.
 This is simply because virtually all other technology platforms we rely on now use two tier security verification protocol using email and text message.